mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     .collect { println(it) }
 ```

-Nothing will catch the exception thrown by the second `map` function, and the flow will be cancelled and the exception will bubble up.
-IN fact, the output of the program is the following:
+Nothing will catch the exception thrown by the second `map` function, the flow will be canceled, and the exception will bubble up.
+The output of the program is the following:

 ```
 TOBEY MAGUIRE